mozolin/matter-thread/PAIRING.md

 ~~~
 > 0e080000000000010000000300001a4a0300001635060004001fffe002083dd5846a27dd139f0708fdec29c2f04b4b23051045005945ef9dbed88082d208673dad0f030f4f70656e5468726561642d3562393101025b9104109855950ef75071da53e996c50694576a0c0402a0f7f8

-The length of the dataset string id 222 chars.
 It surely works with an example of [End Device](https://openthread.io/codelabs/esp-openthread-hardware#4) from the same manual.
 ~~~
 dataset set active 0e080000000000010000000300001a4a0300001635060004001fffe002083dd5846a27dd139f0708fdec29c2f04b4b23051045005945ef9dbed88082d208673dad0f030f4f70656e5468726561642d3562393101025b9104109855950ef75071da53e996c50694576a0c0402a0f7f8